How to back up your Mac: A guide for people who’d rather not

 How long does it take to back up a Mac?

 The initial backup can take hours, depending on how much space is used on your hard drive.
-The good news is that most backups are incremental, meaning the subsequent backups will only record new files or changes in the old files, and generally take a few minutes.
+The good news is that most backups are incremental, meaning the subsequent backups will only record new files or changes in the old files and generally take a few minutes.

 Why can’t I move files from Mac to external hard drive?

 Sometimes you’ll find that you can move files to an external drive.
 The reason might be that you lack writing permissions on the drive.
 Open the external drive and go to Get Info to learn more.
+Another possibility is that your external hard drive is full.